Ogweno-D/TicTac/README.md

+This is s a step by step follow up of the tutorial on the React Website.

+## React  Readme  File

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>